drewjtaylor/WeeklyDire/README.md

 In addition to users, the admin page currently allows the admin to delete articles.

+### EditSelf page

+When logged in, the user a button conditionally renders labeled "My Account."

+Users can edit their email, first or last name, or update their password.

+On submitting the form to update the password, an alert pops up to give feedback if it was successful or not.

 ### Comments

 If a user is signed in, they will see a botton at the end of full articles to add a comment.